 1.3 Please try to keep off topic posts to a minimum.
 If you decide to discuss something off topic, consider making a new topic instead.

 1.4 Posting two (or more!) times in a row in the same discussion and replying to yourself are considered poor forum etiquette.
 There's an edit button you can use to update your comments after you hit the "Post" button - please use it if you suddenly think of something else to add and the discussion hasn't moved in the meantime.

 1.5 Before you open a new discussion, please check for existing discussions on the same subject.
-That'll help avoid seeing your posts locked or moved.
+That'll help avoid seeing your posts locked, moved, or merged.

 1.7 Spoiler tags: use 'em!
 If your comment contains spoilers, be sure to mark it accordingly using the "My post contains spoilers" button so that everyone can experience the joy of discovery for themselves.
 For the first few days after a new episode is released, please try to avoid using specific story spoilers in your topic titles.
 Instead, use vague references to spoilers and save the more specific spoilers for your thread.